bthornton191/bthornton191/README.md

 Once I know what you are trying to accomplish, I will gather from you the necessary data such as CAD models, physical test data, and materials data, and then run your simulation for you.

-### Customisation and process automation
+### Customization and process automation
-MSC Software products are highly customisable and extendable.
-Customisation allows customers to create specialised applications for proprietary processes within MSC Software tools.
-This can include custom user interfaces, automated reports, standardised modelling and simulation techniques, and specialised algorithms.
-I can then help you deploy and manage these customisations across your entire enterprise.
+MSC Software products are highly customizable and extendable.
+Customization allows customers to create specialized applications for proprietary processes within MSC Software tools.
+This can include custom user interfaces, automated reports, standardized modelling and simulation techniques, and specialized algorithms.
+I can then help you deploy and manage these customizations across your entire enterprise.

 ### Methods development
 I'll evaluate your simulation needs and work with your staff to determine how to use simulation software to efficiently simulate your problem.
-This may include establishing simplifying assumptions, customising numerical algorithms and correlating models to test.
+This may include establishing simplifying assumptions, customizing numerical algorithms and correlating models to test.

 ## :heavy_check_mark: Past Projects
 > TBD...